JMB-Scripts/RFdiffusion-dockerfile-nvidia-RTX5090/README.md

 ## Thanks:

-  to gemini (becaus i did know nothing about docker worlds) to DTZhou1996 all the works around that i used.
+  to Gemini (I knew nothing about docker worlds, cuda) to DTZhou1996 all the works around that i used.

 ## License